PeterCamilleri/CX16/quirks/new.md

 set correctly in decimal mode.
 Darn!

-In the W65C02S, the D flag is cleared after reset or an interrupt and the negative, overflow, and zero flags are set correctly.
+In the W65C02S, the D flag is cleared after reset or an interrupt and the negative, overflow, and zero flags are set correctly while in decimal mode.
 I already feel less annoyed.

 ## Hardware